ziqi0921/zhou-portfolio/part3.md

 In part II, I created my story wireframe and asked three intended audience for a short interview on my project.
 The feedbacks I got from them allows me to further develop my project.
 They told me to think more about my call to action and how to connect with my story better as my last version jumped from analyzing the trends to a copyright call-to-action.
 I created it that way because I wanted to give a more specific call-to-action instead of raising awareness to protect the creative space.
 Therefore, I decided to dig more into copyright issues by finding more statistics about how many videos have violated the copyright rules.
 It turns out that I am able to find data on the number of videos removed by the platform, and a portion of the videos goes to integrity and authenticity, which is linked to copyright infringement.
 From there, I decided to give two call-to-actions: one for music labels and one for TikTok users.
 Companies and individual artists can analyze trends to make their songs more feasible on TikTok but keep in mind of diversity, and TikTok users can protect the creative environment by following the rules of the platform on copyright and report copyright infrigements.

-Over the developing process, the scope of my project has changed from increasing diversity
+Over the developing process, the scope of my project has changed from increasing diversity of the music on TikTok (the original idea in Part I, but realized that I couldn't find datasets to show the diversity changes that TikTok brought to the industry) to analyzing the trends of song features and adding a copyright part to my project.
+In this project, I learned to

 ### Design Decisions and Observations